 5. Intellectual Property Rights and Use

-5.1 Before using the Deliverables in any way, it is always the Client’s responsibility to ensure that content contained in them, does not infringe on the Intellectual Property Rights of any third party.
+5.1 Before using the Deliverables in any way, it is always the Client’s responsibility to ensure that content contained in them, does not infringe the Intellectual Property Rights or Trademarks of any third party.
 The Agency does not conduct such investigations and by entering into a Contract with us you agree that you are solely responsible for the conduct of any necessary investigations and obtaining a licence to use third party Intellectual Property where required, including for all related costs.
 Neither the Agency, nor anyone acting on our behalf shall be liable for any dispute arising from or in connection with the use or infringement of any Intellectual Property Rights of any third party, in any jurisdiction.

 5.2 Without prejudice to clause 5.1 above, the Client acknowledges that the Agency cannot and does not advise, nor will the Agency be responsible, for any legal matters arising out of or in connection with your Instruction, any Work in Progress or Deliverables or the protection of copyright or other Intellectual Property Rights.
 Clients must seek their own legal advice on protecting their Intellectual Property Rights, including copyright in any branding, design, logos or other images or content that may arise as a result of the performance of the Services.

-5.3 Any samples, drawings, content, images, proofs, descriptive matter or advertising issued by the Agency, or contained in any of our catalogues or brochures or detailed on the our Website, whether in connection with the Services or any other services provided by the Agency, are © Copyright Design by Day Limited and are issued or published for illustrations purposes only, to enable us to provide a description of the nature of our Services.
+5.3 Any samples, drawings, content, images, proofs, descriptive matter or advertising issued by the Agency, or contained in any of our catalogues or brochures or detailed on our Website, whether in connection with the Services or any other services provided by the Agency, are © Copyright Design by Day Limited and are issued or published for illustrations purposes only, to enable us to provide a description of our Services.
 They shall not form part of the Contract or have any contractual force between us.

 5.4 Subject to clause 5.5 below, upon payment in full by the Client, ownership and any Work in Progress or Deliverables shall transfer to the Client.
 Until the Agency has been paid in full for the Services in accordance with clause 11 below, any Work In Progress or Deliverables or any element of the Services shall be owned by the Agency.